viniciusgava/portaldorh-holerite-download/README.md

 # Portal do RH Download
-Download holerite PDF using selenium, chrome and python at Portal do RH
+Download holerite PDF using selenium, chrome and python at Portal do RH.

+## Additional Integrations
+- E-mail with downloaded PDF attachment by Mail Gun
+- Execution notification by Push Bullet

 ## Usage - Docker

 ```